cyberbotics/webots/docs/guide/object-animals.md

 - `scale`: Defines the global scaling factor.

-- `mass`: Defines the mass of the cat in kg.

 ## Cow

-A brown and white cow.
+A static brown and white cow.
-This object is physics-enabled so it can be pushed.

 %figure